Windows 10 upgrade

 With Windows 10, Microsoft took control of updates away from users and network administrators, which means updates often happen at inconvenient times.
 Some updates are enormous, so take a long time, and the machine is unavailable for use.
 Later versions of Windows 10 have mainly resolved those issues.

-Most people will want an in-place upgrade which upgrades the current system and retains software, data and settings.
+Most people will want an in-place upgrade that upgrades the current system and retains software, data, and settings.
 After upgrading to Windows 10, some applications might need updates.
 Once the machine is running Windows 10, removing old drivers and utilities will avoid performance issues.
 Removing old recovery partitions will add some usable disk space.

 Alternatively, the machine can have a new installation which is equivalent to getting a new computer.
 A fresh install will install quicker than an in-place upgrade and take up less space.
 A clean install will require all software to be reinstalled but will result in a better system.
 When reinstalling a machine to factory settings, it makes sense to replace the hard drive with a solid-state drive, especially in a laptop.
 Data can be restored from the old drive rather than from backups.